 If you or your family are from the EU, Switzerland, Norway, Iceland or Liechtenstein

-You will not need a Marriage Visitor visa if you come to the UK on or before 30 June 2021.
+You may need to apply for a Marriage Visitor visa if you want to visit the UK to get married or register a civil partnership.

 Crossing the UK border